Aerial view of Walthamstow neighbourhood, Waltham Forest

 Moving Logistics

-Schools registration: Waltham Forest admissions portal (online application, Jan deadline for Sept entry).
-State school application free; faith schools may require supplementary forms.
+Schools registration: Waltham Forest admissions portal (online application, January deadline for September entry).
+State school application free; faith schools may require supplementary forms and church attendance letters.
 Most receive confirmations April.
+In-year admissions handled separately (10–15 day processing).

 Frequently Asked Questions